Chefs Notes

 19. Applesauce Meatballs

-I know it sounds weird, but trust me on this one!
-The applesauce keeps the meat incredibly tender and adds a subtle sweetness that balances the savory spices.
+I know it sounds weird, but hear me out!
+The applesauce keeps the meat very tender and adds a subtle sweetness that balances the savory spices.

 You mix the applesauce right into the ground beef mixture along with breadcrumbs and eggs.
 It is a vintage trick that grandma knew best.